ivanoats/blog.ivanstorck.com/pages/articles/2015-10-12-want-to-increase-gender-diversity-encourage-flexible-schedules/index.md

 date: 2016-09-12
 layout: post
 tags: equality, part-time, work, diversity, gender
+description: "In order to truly get the diverse teams we are looking for, we need to pivot on our definition of success, and reward part-time work.
+Perhaps especially for Men."
 ---
 In order to truly get the diverse teams we are looking for, we need to pivot on our definition of success, and reward part-time work.
 Perhaps especially for Men.